 Both men made sure the pace of the match never slowed down, right from the beginning.
 Y2J caught Mysterio’s baseball slide to the outside and hurled him into the barrier in a wince-inducing move.
 It started an offensive streak by Jericho, but one that didn’t stall the match.
 Soon enough, Mysterio was fighting back, countering Y2J’s moves and leaping about.
 He springboarded like a maniac!
 There are counters galore from both parties.
 Y2J counters a top rope hurricanrana into a powerbomb.
 He twice reverses a move into the Walls of Jericho.
 Mysterio counters a spinning torture rack into a DDT.
 The match seemingly reaches a peak, but the two wrestlers keep on surprising with counters and big moves, creating a riveting finish.

 It was one of those matches that I loved when I first watched it, but never seemed to watch it again.
-There are more than a few on the Best 100…List that I’ve watched countless times.
+There are more than a few on the WWE Network’s 100 Best Matches…List that I’ve watched countless times.
 I should watch this one more.
 Mysterio and Jericho wrestled like time hasn’t caught up to them.
 Mysterio became complacent towards the end of his WWE career.
 Yes, he could have MOTY contenders if he tried, but usually he stuck to merely having good matches.
 Jericho was always inconsistent.
 However, the two created one of the best Intercontinental matches of all time.
-You think of Intercontinental titles matches, you think of WresteMania X’s Ladder match or Bret Hart vs The British Bulldog at Summerslam 1992.
+You think of Intercontinental titles matches, you think of WresteMania X’s Ladder match (at #19, click here for my review) or Bret Hart vs The British Bulldog at Summerslam 1992 (at #7, click here for my review).
 Rey Mysterio vs Chris Jericho should be in those thoughts as well.

 VERDICT: 9/10.
 One of the Top 5 Intercontinental championship matches of all time.
 You’d be mistaken for thinking that you’re watching Y2J and Rey face of in the WCW of the late 90s.
 A frenetic, supremely energetic match that never stands still.